nikouu/GameboyColour-Decolouriser/README.md

 This encompasses the technical problem: How do you know what four Gameboy greens to map to true colour Gameboy Colour colours?

-It sounds easy at first beacuse you just obviously map the brightest true colour to the lightest Gameboy shade and keep going that way.
+It sounds easy at first because you just obviously map the brightest true colour to the lightest Gameboy shade and keep going that way.
 But if we just think of brightness, we could have problems like:

 - There are different ways to measure brightness which can lead to odd result
 - A darker blue on a specific tile might be the darkest for that tile, but it could be the second darkest for another tile.
 What Gameboy shade applies to this dark blue?